tknorris/dyndns-update/README.md

 duckdns
 =======

-Create a file called "duckdns.cfg" that contains your DOMAINS and TOKEN.
+Create a file called "duckdns.cfg" in the same directory as duckdns_upd_ip.sh that contains your DOMAINS and TOKEN.
 For example:

 #duckdns.cfg
 DOMAINS="example1,example2"